jflozanor/EZVIZ-Security-Camera-Analysis/ProgressReport.md

 **MITM Android App:** learning adb commands as well learning the process of rooting an android phone.
 Finding useful information since most of the traffic seemed to be blocked due to using burp to be a man in the middle.

 **Serial Communication:** What we needed was to figure out the baud rate, bits and parity the camera would use to communicate.
-Countless hours were spent testing the most common and even some obscure baud rates, but I only got invalid data. <insert picture of the invalid data.>
+Countless hours were spent testing the most common and even some obscure baud rates, but I only got invalid data.

 **Web App Pentest (Password Policy):**
 No permission was given to us to verify manually that the web app is vulnerable to Brute Force attack.